Falah Mustafa Bakir: Early life and education

 Falah Mustafa Bakir was born in Erbil in 1964.
 He obtained his undergraduate degree at the University of Mosul, his graduate degree in Development Studies at the University of Bath, and a senior manager's executive program certificate at Harvard University’s Kennedy School of Government.
 He is fluent in Kurdish, Arabic, and English.

-Foreign Minister of the KRG
+Career

 In 2006, he created the Kurdistan Department of Foreign Relations, and he has served as its Foreign Minister since then after taking the role in September 2006.

 In September 2016, he remained Kurdistan Regional Government's minister of foreign relations.
 That month he asserted that "if we reach an agreement with Baghdad (on statehood), there may not be a need for a referendum."

 In October 2016, he stated publicly that the Peshmerga were suffering casualties due to a lack of air support.

-He is a frequent guest lecturer at Salahaddin University in Erbil.
+He is a frequent guest lecturer at Salahaddin University and University of Kurdistan - Hewler (UKH) in Erbil.

 Personal life

-He is married and lives with his wife and four children in Erbil.
+Falah Mustafa Bakir is deeply connected to his Kurdish heritage and enjoys spending time with his family in Erbil, where he lives with his wife and four children.
+His personal interests include traditional Kurdish music, fine arts, and various sports.
+He is fluent in Kurdish, Arabic, and English.